alioh/alioh/README.md

 ### Hi, I am Ali 👋

-- 🔭 I’m currently working on a secret project 🕵️ it will published here very soon™.
+- <s>🔭 I’m currently working on a secret project 🕵️ it will published here very soon™.</s>
 - 🌱 I’m currently learning JS, PHP, Flutter, Django and working on practicing/improving my data science skills.
 - 👯 I’m looking to collaborate on any projects related to data science.
 - 💬 Ask me about python, data analysis or anything!